MeganCarnaghi/Good-README-Generator/Develop/README.md

   5. [Questions](#Questions)

   ## Installation
-  Open your terminal.
-Navigate to the appropriate directory.
-Run the npm install command.
-Run the node index.js command.
-Create your README file.
+  1. Open your terminal.
+  2. Navigate to the appropriate directory.
+  3. Run the "npm install" command.
+  4. Run the "node index.js" command.
+  5. Create your README file by completing filling in the information for each prompt.

   ## Usage
-  Use this application to quickly create professional README files for your projects.
+  Use this application to quickly create professional looking README files for your projects.

   ## License
   MIT  ![License badge](https://img.shields.io/badge/license-MIT-green)

   ## Contribution
   Contributions to this project are welcomed!
-Please use the following guidelines if you wish to contribute: Fork the project.
-Create your feature branch.
-Commit your changes.
-Push to the branch.
-Open a pull request.
+Please use the following guidelines if you wish to contribute:
+  1. Fork the project.
+  2. Create your feature branch.
+  3. Commit your changes.
+  4. Push to the branch.
+  5. Open a pull request.

   ## Tests
   Not Applicable